 On-campus employment often offers the flexibility of working around your class schedule as well as the potential to build experience in your preferred line of work.
 Your positive working relationship with your campus supervisor can yield positive references when you apply for jobs post-graduation.

 Boost your resume and possibly your pocketbook.
-Contact Megan Kershner or stop by Career Services in the Ad Building central offices (1st floor).
+Contact Megan Kershner or stop by the Career & Leadership Development Office (CLDO) Will Academic Center #215.

 - Look for a campus job and complete an Employment Application.